 - Weight – The first indicator of a ripe watermelon is its weight.
 It should be heavier than you expect when you pick it up – this means that it’s packed full of juice!

-- Hollow Sound – Give the watermelon a couple of knocks for the last test.
+- Hollow sound – Give the watermelon a couple of knocks for the last test.
 If it sounds hollow, it’s full of juice and at its peak.

 How to Cut a Watermelon in 3 Different Ways

-How to Cut a Watermelon into Slices
+How to Cut a Watermelon into Slices/Wedges

-Watermelon slices make for perfect, hand held snacking.
+Watermelon slices make for perfect hand-held snacking.
 Pack these along for a summer picnic or serve them alongside whatever you have grilling at your next cookout.

 How to Cut a Watermelon into Cubes